-I was very fortunate that I had my three boys in my mid-twenties, so I had no problems going back in March this year and having my fallopian tubes removed and my pelvic cavity given the all clear.
+I was very fortunate that I had my three boys in my mid-twenties, so I had no problems going back in March this year and having my fallopian tubes removed and my pelvic cavity is given the all-clear.
 That surgery was nowhere near as onerous as the breasts and was a very simple recovery.

 Where we both are now